kishanku56/Dual-discriminator-GAN-with-self-attention/README.md

 # Dual Discriminator GAN with self attention

-This project was implemented as part of the CS787: Generative AI course at IIT Kanpur during my First Semester of M.Tech, 2025.
+This project was implemented as part of the CS787(Generative AI) course at IIT Kanpur during my First Semester of M.Tech, 2025.

 This project evaluates four generative models on the CIFAR-10 dataset: